Costea Bucioc: The Coci ascendancy

 After taking over Graziani's throne, Alexandru Iliaș confiscated some of the Bucioc family assets, donating his plot in Cotnari to Saint Sava Monastery of Berzunți; in 1622, Tomșa was again Prince, and as such restored ownership of Vădeni to the Buciocs.
-Both of Bucioc's sons were was still active in the early 1630s, when, with Moise Movilă emerging as Prince, Lupașcu served terms as Vornic.
+Both of Bucioc's sons were still active in the early 1630s, when, with Moise Movilă emerging as Prince, Lupașcu served terms as Vornic.
 His brother-in-law Coci had been opposed to Graziani's anti-Ottoman policies, and therefore enjoyed a steady rise through the boyar ranks under Alexandru Iliaș, then under new reigns by Tomșa and Radu Mihnea.
 Himself a great Vornic of the Lower Country in 1630, he became a kingmaker, led a pro-Ottoman revolt against Miron Barnovschi.
 He was eventually appointed Prince in 1634, taking a new name, Vasile Lupu.
 From Tudosca, who was his first wife, Lupu had three children: a son, Ioan, and two daughters, Maria and Ruxandra.
 Some scholars believe that Tudosca may have had a third daughter, whose precise name and career are disputed.
 Another contentious issue is the claim that Ioan and Maria were not Tudora's children, but in fact born to a Lady Basilissa (or Vasilisa).
 Scholars such as Gavril Luca and Ștefan S. Gorovei dismiss this as a legend.

 By 1638, although frail and viewed as an infirm, Ioan Coci was groomed to take over as Prince of Wallachia.
 This plan was curbed by Wallachia's Matei Basarab, who became bitter rivals with Prince Vasile.
 Both Ioan and his mother were dead by 1640.
 As argued by Gane, Prince Vasile then married his anonymous daughter to Giovanni Antonio Grillo, who was Dragoman for the Republic of Venice (and a relative of Angelo Grillo).
 The father- and son-in-law were enemies by 1648, when Grillo was sent to a Moldavian prison; he and his wife probably left the country together.
 According to Luca, this account relies on an error by, or mistranslation from, Paul of Aleppo.
 The narrative, he argues, refers to Ruxandra's early life, and the marriage it describes was in fact an engagement.